List of major types of legal tech, specific use cases, and how to implement in your legal organization.

 This blog post provides you with an easy-to-use map of the current state of legal tech.
 Below are thumbnail sketches of the many types of legal tech available, what each can do for legal professionals, and how they can best employ such technology to strengthen their business.

-icon The benefits: Why invest in legal tech?
+The benefits: Why invest in legal tech? |

-How to implement new legal tech
+How to implement new tech for your team

 Greater productivity

-Legal technology allows lawyers to perform routine tasks more quickly and easily.
+Legal tech allows lawyers to perform routine tasks more quickly and easily.
 For example, a lawyer can complete a court document much faster thanks to having access to a large database of standard templates and forms.
 Legal work can be streamlined and improved in a myriad of similar ways.

 Optimized workflow

 Lawyers need to communicate quickly and securely with colleagues in order to complete complex legal work efficiently.
-The use of document and business management tools providing a single source of truth helps your firm build step-by-step processes, create easy-to-use checklists for routine tasks, and help lawyers stick to hard deadlines.
+The use of document and business management tools providing a single source of truth helps your team build step-by-step processes, create easy-to-use checklists for routine tasks, and help lawyers stick to hard deadlines.

 Improved client service